Nigerian Professor Loves Teaching at MIU (formerly MUM)

 We sat down with Professor Kalu and asked him a series of questions about his background, including time spent as a student prior to joining our faculty.

-Q: When did you start teaching at Maharishi University of Management?
+Q: When did you start teaching at Maharishi International University (formerly Maharishi University of Management)?

 A: I started teaching MSCS program distance education courses in March 2015.
 Then, in August 2017, I started teaching on-campus Computer Professionals Program (“ComPro”) courses right here in Fairfield.

-Q: Why do you enjoy teaching at MUM?
+Q: Why do you enjoy teaching at MIU?